torbjornlager/flov-in-vr/index.md

 Here are some of the roles that VR might play for FLoV and its members:

 - An alternative to Zoom and Teams for teaching, research seminars and meetings,
-- as an alternative to gathering IRL during a pandemic,
+- as a subject for research in some of the areas represented at FLoV,
 - as a way to get some physical exercise during short breaks away from the computer,
-- as a subject for research

 ## VR Hardware